 10. Liurong Temple

-December 2019 Guangzhou China landscape urban design in city with scenic of high-rise building and main tourist attraction named The Temple of the Six Banyan Trees or Liurong Temple.
+Landscape with scenic of high-rise building and main tourist attraction named The Temple of the Six Banyan Trees or Liurong Temple, Guangzhou, China.

-December 2019 Guangzhou China landscape urban design in city with scenic of high-rise building and main tourist attraction named The Temple of the Six Banyan Trees or Liurong Temple.
+Landscape with scenic of high-rise building and main tourist attraction named The Temple of the Six Banyan Trees or Liurong Temple, Guangzhou, China.

 Liurong Temple, also known as the Temple of the Six Banyan Trees, is a historic Buddhist temple founded in 537.
 The temple is famous for its Flower Pagoda, which features a beautiful exterior adorned with colorful statues and a stunning interior that houses Buddhist relics.